xurxodiz/foundryvtt-entity-tiles/README.md

 # FoundryVTT Entity Tiles

-This module automatically creates a tile when pressing shift and drag-dropping an entity with an associated image (such as a journal entry, actor, scene or rollable table) to the canvas, saving you the trouble of having to find that picture again through the file picker.
+This module automatically creates a tile when pressing shift and drag-dropping an entity with an associated image (such as a journal entry, actor, item or rollable table) to the canvas, saving you the trouble of having to find that picture again through the file picker.

 **Author**: Xurxo Diz Pico (xurxodiz#5885)